The-Artista/flutter_img/README.md

 #flutter_img
-a flutter widget that can handle svg, png, jpg and network image with blur hash placeholder
+a flutter widget that can handle svg, png, jpg image both form asset and network and also support svg code.
+For network image it can handel cache.